gogobook/my-asp-dot-net/ch8.md

 initialized to refer to a different operation implemented by the MathOperations class.
 Then, you loop through the array, applying each operation to three different values.
-This illustrates one way of using delegates—to group methods together into an array so that you can call several methods in a loop.
+This illustrates one way of using delegates——to group methods together into an array so that you can call several methods in a loop.
 The key lines in this code are the ones in which you pass each delegate to the ProcessAndDisplayNumber method, such as here: